bradfrost/atomic-design/chapter-4.md

 Static comps can be great for establishing the over-arching design of a template, but once that's accomplished the designs should be quickly translated into the browser for further work.

 ### In-browser iteration
+Static design artifacts can help shape the direction of the

 > Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

-- Once in the browser, stay in the browser.
+- **Once in the browser, stay in the browser**.
 Static design work becomes complementary to the living version.
-- Process becomes a loop of design and development work, with the front-end becoming more solid and stable with each iteration.
+- The process becomes a loop of design and development work, with the front-end becoming more solid and stable with each iteration.

-- [Trent Image]
+[Trent Image?]

-- Iron out browser bugs, layout issues across the resolution spectrum, solving design issues around dynamic data (character lengths, different images, etc)
+Working in the browser allows teams to address layout issues across the resolution spectrum, solve design issues around dynamic data (dealing with character lengths, different image sizes, and so on)
 - Tighten up visuals, review usability.
 Have the entire team (and real users if you can swing it) hitting the working prototype.
+- Beautiful thing about patterns and includes.
+As the front-end code progresses, the level of effort to create subsequent templates decreases dramatically.
+Becomes a matter of including

-#### When to codify a pattern
+#### When to codify patterns
 When do you codify a pattern?
 In a pattern-based workflow, it's important to understand when to establish and enforce patterns.

 The team needs time to establish the UI patterns that will be used in the interface.
-Only when the team feels good about the pattern's general design and functionality should it be
+Only when the team feels good about the pattern's general design and functionality should it be codified as a pattern.

 Codifying patterns too early stifles the creativity and flexibility needed to solve problems and .
 Creating the parts first and blindly stitching them together patterns can be established and codified for reuse.

 ## Bring it on home
+The website is taking shape and the team is cooking with grease to bring the website home.
+- Final pass of design details
+- Browser and device testing
+- Tighten up documentation
+- CMS integration (more on this in Chapter 5)
+- Launch website.
+Pour champagne